Recommendations for the preservation of Dublin architecture seen as obstacles to progress and property development.

 Dublin, as we know it, could disappear almost overnight as those three buildings in Stephen's Green have just done unless of course the Corporation, or the government acts.

-A ‘Newsbeat’ report from 5 December 1967.
+This episode of 'Newsbeat' was broadcast on 5 December 1967.
 The reporter is Cathal O’Shannon.

 'Newsbeat' was a half-hour feature programme presented by Frank Hall and ran for 7 years from September 1964 to June 1971.
 'Newsbeat' went out from Monday to Friday on RTÉ television and reported on current affairs and issues of local interest from around Ireland.
 The final programme was broadcast on 11 June 1971.